backstage/backstage/plugins/graphql-backend/README.md

 ### Backstage API Docs

-You might want to show the schema from your GraphQL API in API definition section of an API entity in Backstage.
+You might want to show the schema from your GraphQL API in the API definition section of an API entity in Backstage.
 You can use the `/api/graphql/schema` endpoint to read the schema provided by your GraphQL API.
-Here is how you can accomplish this.
+Here's how:

-1. Create API entity and reference `definition.$text: http://localhost:7007/api/graphql/schema`
+1. Create the API entity and reference `definition.$text: http://localhost:7007/api/graphql/schema`

    ```yaml
    apiVersion: backstage.io/v1alpha1